mr-bt/manager.README/README.md

 4. **Representing Our Team:** I represent our team both within and outside the organisation.
 I work to ensure that our team's achievements are recognised and that our needs and concerns are addressed.

 5. **Influencing Decisions:** I work to influence decisions that benefit our team and the organisation.
-I believe in making data-driven decisions and advocating for our team's interests.
+Remember that a company is not a sum of all departments but a product of everyone interactions.
+We can only win toguether.

 6. **Setting Context and Expected Outcomes:** I aim to provide clear context and expected business outcomes so everyone understands our company's needs and priorities.
 I believe in the power of alignment and shared understanding in achieving our goals.
+This would be aligned with the company strategy and our strategy.

-7. **Fostering Ownership:** I encourage everyone to feel like a business owner by developing guiding principles to simplify and decentralise decision-making.
+7. **Fostering Ownership:** I encourage everyone to feel like a business owner.
 I believe in empowering you to make decisions and take ownership of your work.

-8. **Creating More Leaders:** My goal is to create more leaders, not followers.
+8. **Creating More Leaders:** My goal is to create more leaders, not more followers.
 I'm committed to developing your leadership skills and setting you up for success.

 Remember, my role as a manager is to serve you and help you succeed.
 I'm here to provide support, remove obstacles, and create an environment where you can do your best work.